flxzt/rnote/README.md

 - Autosave, printing

 **Disclaimer**
-This is my first Rust and GTK project and I am learning as I go along.
-Expect some bugs and crashes.
-Also: The file format is still unstable.
+The file format is still unstable.
 It might change and break compatibility between versions.

 ## Installation
 Rnote is available as a flatpak on Flathub: